Locations:

 What happens during fulguration?

-Healthcare providers use a rigid instrument called a resectoscope to access your bladder and remove tumors without making incisions.
+Healthcare providers use a rigid instrument called a resectoscope to access your bladder and remove tumors.
 The resectoscope has a tiny wire loop that can carry electrical currents.
-Providers use the loop to surgically remove your tumor and burn the tumor site, destroying any remaining cancer cells and preventing bleeding.
+Providers use the loop to surgically remove the tumor.
+Then, they use fulguration to destroy any remaining cancer cells and stop the bleeding.

 What happens after fulguration?